 School districts have the obligation to ensure that elementary schools receive first priority when they allocate school buses with seat belts.
 Each school bus passenger has to wear a properly adjusted belt.

-- They weren't wearing a seatbelt, or
+- They were not wearing a seatbelt, or

-- Of another passenger's use or non-use of a seat belt in a dangerous or unsafe manner.
+- Of another passenger's use or non-use of a seat belt in a dangerous or unsafe manner

-The following parties are exempted from liability:
+After an accident, the following parties are exempted from liability:

 - The state